Fish Fuckers (2018)

 The format of the adventure is far more old WhF then it is oldskool DnD.
 A solid, real location (the village), with a few important houses keyed out (and a suitably evocative random occupation table in case the PCs take to burglary) as well as the sea cave (with a tide table that Green admits is sensibly abstracted) and the beach.
 No fancy labyrinths or whathaveyou, instead the power is mostly concentrated in the NPCs.
 The usual DnD approach is to have really fucking wacky monsters in your game that tintillate and amaze, but WhF, despite its by no means deficient bestiary of cool beasties, tends to rely more on human NPCs with a sprinkling of the fantastic.
 So too in Fish Fuckers.
 Even the Sea Cave, which in many an OSR adventure would have been turned into a fucking dungeon, feels naturalistic and admirably restrained.
 Fish Fuckers is typical of a type of DnD which I encounter often in play but which I seldom see in module form, which is interesting.

 The Antagonists are nicely differentiated in motivation and outlook in but a few simple sentences, more then enough to give you a firm impression.
 Desmond is charming but cocky, like Robert-Downey Jr. in the Marvel films.
 Got it, moving on!
-The scenario is complicated not just by an emissary of the Deep Ones (who try to convince the Pcs to destroy the magical stone Demond uses to control them) but also by a pregnant woman that doesn’t want her half-fish person baby to get killed a band of thieves staying in an abandoned fort nearby who plan to rob the place and could be (temporary) allies.
+The seemingly simple scenario is complicated not just by an emissary of the Deep Ones (who try to convince the Pcs to destroy the magical stone Demond uses to control them) but also by a pregnant woman that doesn’t want her half-fish person baby to get killed a band of thieves staying in an abandoned fort nearby who plan to rob the place and could be (temporary) allies.

 The adventure is presented as a mystery but there is little in the way of subtle clues, and the villagers are immediately so unfriendly the PCs will probably be pushed to investigate, particularly if there is gold to be had.